 Skip to main content

-One of the most common documentation problems isn’t missing information — it’s information in the wrong container.
-A page that tries to teach a concept while also explaining how to complete a task and listing configuration options will do all three things poorly.
+One of the most common documentation problems is that information is hard to find.
+A page that tries to teach a concept while also explaining how to complete a task and listing configuration options is harder to understand than three separate pages that each serve a single purpose.
 Users who want to do the task have to wade through the explanation.
 Users who need the configuration details have to read through the steps.
 Nobody gets what they came for quickly.
 Choosing the right content type before you write solves this.
-It also makes AI tools dramatically more effective.
+It also makes AI tools more effective.

 The Diátaxis framework defines four types of documentation based on what the reader needs: